wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

 **OPEN ITEM.**

-We do not currently implement locality groups.
+We do not currently implement locality groups (other than using them as part of the namespace of the Kiji table).
 It would make sense to map Kiji locality groups into Cassandra tables, since everything in a Cassandra table is located together, and Cassandra tables support all of the storage options (caching, compression, etc.) that Kiji locality groups support.

 Below are details about how we implement (or plan to implement) various features of locality groups: